amosbarsinai/smort/README.md

 # Smort - the braincell-efficient library!
 ### My Python multimedia library written in C++

+## NOTE:
+Smort is still under heavy development.
+It is not yet recommended for personal use.
+Any contributions to the project will be greatly appreciated.
+Pull requests can be opened on [GitHub](https://github.com/AmosBarSinai/smort/pulls).

 **Smort** is a simple, easy, and fast multimedia library written in C++ and designed to be an easy introduction to graphical interfaces in Python.

 ## Features